0x4447/0x4447_product_answering_machine/README.md

 	1. For the `Slots` we are going to type `message`.
 	1. For the `Slot type` we are going to select: `AMAZON.Festival` because we want the most general type possible, since we want to get the whole voice transcript, and not let Lex try to understand the meaning of what was said.
 	1. For `Prompt`, type anything, since Lex won't be asking the question, we are going to fulfill the intent using our custom Lambda.
-	1. For `Sample utterances`, write just one: ​`{message}​`.
-	1. For `Lambda initialization and validation`, select the Message Lambda, and when the modal drops down, click `Ok`.
-	1. Do the same for `Fulfillment`, where you select `AWS Lambda function`, and the Message lambda from the drop down.
+	1. Click the + button next to the slot to save it.
 	1. Scroll down to the bottom and click `Save intent`.
 1. On the same page, from the left menu select `Error Handling`.
 	1. For `Clarification prompts`, type something like:
 		1. `Sorry, I didn't hear you.`
 		1. `What's that?`
-		1. `Could you please repeat that?`
-	1. Set the `Maximum number of retries` to 5,
+	1. Set the `Maximum number of retries` to 3,
 	1. And for the `Hang-up phrase` write: `Sorry, the connection is to bad.
 Please go to our contact page to send us an email.`
 	1. Click the `+` button next to the message.
 	1. Click the `x` button for the default disconnect message.